 We take our reviews seriously—and we’re different from other review sites.
 We write only about products we’ve tested ourselves, which means no product summaries from other websites.
 We don’t accept advertising.
 We purchase all our own products at retail prices and never accept any free or “loaner” products from manufacturers.
-Once we name a winner, we stock it in our test kitchen, where our team and 60 colleagues use it regularly to monitor its performance and durability.
+Once we name a winner and deem it ATK Recommended, we stock it in our test kitchen, where our team and 60 colleagues use it regularly to monitor its performance and durability.
 We’re exhaustive but practical, scientific but approachable.
 And we always put function first.
 We’ve been doing this for more than 25 years—and we are never done learning.

 Our Promise to You

 We want to empower you to succeed in the kitchen.
 We believe the right equipment and ingredients can make your life better.
 They have for us.
 Our goal is to give you all the information you need to make the right purchase so that it’s easier, more satisfying, and more fun to cook at home.
 Whether you’re making a single over-easy egg or a three-layer wedding cake, we’ve got your back.